BeLorenzo/Game4Blockchain/projects/gameContract/README.md

 npm run build
 ```

-**Note**: The artifacts/ folder is automatically generated.
-> It contains TEAL files and typed TypeScript clients for interacting with contracts.
+**Note**: The artifacts/ folder is automatically generated and contains TEAL files and typed TypeScript clients for interacting with contracts.

 ## 💻 Usage Examples